 How to Trade Forex Profitably; The Tips

-Concepts for behavioral finance that concern risk taking and decision making has been well studied for professional trader’s in the equities market, there is very little research on same in the Forex market .
+Concepts for behavioral finance that concern risk-taking and decision-making have been well-studied for professional traders in the equities market, but there is very little research on the same in the Forex market.

 Although past performance does not predict future success for traders, traders increase trade sizes, trade size variability, and the number of trades with gains, and less with losses.
 There is a large discontinuity in all of these trading variables around zero past week returns: e.g., traders increase their trade size dramatically following winning weeks, relative to losing weeks.
 The effects are stronger for novice traders, consistent with more intense “learning” in early trading periods.https://academic.oup.com/rof/article-abstract/22/6/2009/5051186

 - On Learning How to Trade Forex, Do not Fall a Prey to the Survivors bias, let the large number theory be your guide!